 Norfolk State Men's Basketball Camps

 Carlton “C.J.”
-Clemons Jr. begins his second season as an assistant coach on the Norfolk State men’s basketball staff in 2016-17 after helping NSU keep its upward trajection in his first year with the program.
+Clemons Jr. embarks on his fourth season as an assistant coach on the Norfolk State men’s basketball staff in 2018-19.
+He spent his first three years with the program helping NSU continue its upward trajection.

-In addition to his coaching responsibilities, Clemons’ other duties include serving as the liaison for the athletics compliance department, running the program’s summer and Spartan Nation camps, fundraising, and serving as the liaison for local recruiting.
+In addition to his coaching responsibilities, Clemons’ other duties include serving as the liaison for the athletics compliance department, running the program’s summer camps, fundraising, and serving as the liaison for local recruiting.

 A local native and Norfolk State graduate, Clemons joined NSU after spending two seasons as the head coach at Bryant & Stratton during its first two years as a program.
 He led the Bobcats, a Division II member of the National Junior College Athletic Association (NJCAA), to a two-year record of 38-16 from 2013-15.